are you a plant-based dieter or intuitive eater?

 Take up journaling

 Journaling is a powerful way to reduce stress and foster a positive outlook.
 You can, of course, journal about stressors.
 You can also journal about what you’re grateful for in life.
 Keep it simple: make a bulleted list of what’s on your mind before bed.
-If you go the gratitude route, start your day with a list of 3 things you feel grateful for.
+If you start a gratitude journal, start your day with a list of 3 things you feel grateful for.

 Shift your perspective on holiday stress